noawe-boi/NoahsObsidianSync/Year 11 Chemistry IA4.md

 ###### applications of findings of research to the claim
 ###### suggested improvements and extensions *relevant to the claim*

 All studies and data referenced were based around the NEDC, which is driven 'hot'.
-It could be beneficial to investigate the emissions generated during the first minutes of a drive, where the vehicle is considered 'cold' as this is a known issue with fuels that have high ethanol content https://eflexfuel.com/us/blog/do-cars-using-e85-start-in-the-cold, and shorter trips may not give the engine the opportunity to 'warm up'.
+It could be beneficial to investigate the emissions generated during the first minutes of a drive, where the vehicle is considered 'cold' as it is a known that fuels that have high ethanol contenta https://eflexfuel.com/us/blog/do-cars-using-e85-start-in-the-cold, and shorter trips may not give the engine the opportunity to 'warm up'.
-- Exploring aspects further than just combustion.
-I.e during production and how corn can absorb greenhouse gasses.

 - How could 100% ethanol content fuels compare, do these trends continue?
 - $CO_2$ is not the only pollutant created by these fuels.
 What are these other pollutants and what are their impacts on the environment?